 School availability

-Meeting the 150-hour Japanese study requirement
+Meeting the Japanese study requirement

 Take a Study Trip

-For those who want to study in Japan over 30 but are unable to commit to long-term study due to work obligations, or just don’t want to go through the hassle of applying for a student visa, taking a Study Trip is a great alternative.
+For those who want to study in Japan over the age of 30 but are unable to commit to long-term study due to work obligations, or just don’t want to go through the hassle of applying for a student visa, taking a Study Trip is a great alternative.
 Go!
 Go!
 Nihon Study Trips are a unique program that allow you to live and study in Japan for 14 to 28 days, while learning the language and experiencing the culture through various fun activities.
 These short-term programs include language lessons, cultural activities, and accommodation, making them a perfect option for anyone wanting an immersive experience without the long-term commitment.

 Age is just a number

 Studying abroad when you’re a bit older is incredibly fulfilling.
 You often have an appreciation for different things than when you’re in your late teens and early 20s.
 You may also have a clearer vision of your goals and what you want to achieve since you’re likely to already have some work and life experience under your belt.
-This can go a long way to staying motivated when the studying gets tough and all those kanji start looking the same!!
+This can go a long way to staying motivated when the studying gets tough and all those kanji start looking the same!

 Your work experience can also bode well for you if your goal is to work in Japan full-time.
 You can bring your language skills up to business level after about two years of full-time study.
 As long as you have the right qualifications, you’re in a good position to find a job that you want.